d1kkop/Anger/README.md

 		* Cluster Reliable_Ordered data (more efficient sending)
 		* Cluster Unreliable data (more efficient sending)
 		* Links that are created but never connected, will not remove themselves.
+		* Make endiannes correct in RUDP link and everywhere else

 	NOTES: